HadrienNU/GLE_AnalysisEM/doc/api.rst

 GLE_AnalysisEM API
 ####################

-This is an example on how to document the API of your own project.
+This section contains API documentation for the most commonly used interfaces of the library.

 .. currentmodule:: GLE_analysisEM